 Likewise the testimony of Jesus himself: “They were eating, drinking, buying, selling, planting, building, but on the day Lot went out from Sodom, fire and sulphur rained from heaven and destroyed them all.
 So it will be on the day when the Son of Man is revealed” (Luke 17:28f).
 “I came to cast fire on the earth, and would that it were already kindled!”
 (Luke 12:49).
-Revelation gives the details.
 The image of casting fire on earth is the same as in John’s vision.
 The fire will be a kind of baptism (Luke 3:16), cleansing the earth in the same way as water cleansed the earth in the days of Noah (I Pet 3:21).

 ‘The destruction was complete.
 Walls and floors were blackened or reddened by fire, and every room was filled with fallen bricks, timbers, and household utensils; in most rooms the fallen debris was heavily burnt.’K.M.
 Kenyon, Excavations at Jericho, 3 (1981)

 ‘Earth’ (ge, Heb. erets) can mean the whole planet (as in Gen 1:1), the land distinct from the sea (Gen 1:10), a particular land (e.g. Judah, Zeph 1:2f), the surface of the land (Rev 5:13) or the people living on the earth or land (Hab 2:20).
 In the preamble (Rev 8:5) it denoted the whole planet; here it denotes the land, including the vegetation growing on it (Gen 1:11).
-‘A third of the earth’ represents an intensification of the disasters brought on ‘a fourth of the earth’ in 6:8.
+‘A third of the earth’ suggests an intensification of the disasters brought on ‘a fourth of the earth’ in 6:8.
 The first three trumpets affect, in turn, the land, the sea and the sources of fresh water; the fourth affects earth’s sources of light.